sugaryourcoffee/vimnote/README.md

 [Create tasks by scanning from files](https://github.com/sugaryourcoffee/syc-task#create-tasks-by-scanning-from-files)

 ### FindWord
-To search all .mom.md files for a specific word run
+To search all vimnote files for a specific word run

     :FindWord clean